douglatornell/2013-09-26-ubc/lessons/ubc-data-explore/index.markdown

   <li>intro NumPy and read data into arrays</li>
   <li>explore data with descriptive statistics</li>
   <li>intro Matplotlib and visualize data with plots</li>
-  <li>Does this lesson serve enough SWC purpose?
-It introduces NumPy and Matplotlib, provides practice wth Python, and provides data to work with on Day 2, but what does it contribute toward teaching computational competence?</li>
 </ul>